pramnora/bash/language/search/grep/01/README.md

 Grep, can be used to search for words/or, even, sentences within a file.

-- To find just one single word...; then, you do NOT need to use quotes:
+- To find just one single word...; then, you do NOT need to surround that word with a pair of double quotes:

-> grep word
+> grep word filename.extension

-- To find multiple words...; then, you would have to use quotes to go around the whole:
+- To find multiple words, which have spaces showing in between them,
+  then, you would have to use a pair of double quotes to go around the whole:

-grep "two words"
+> grep "two words" filename.extension

+Grep, also, uses flags:

+-i, means ignore case (the casing can be either lower/or, upper casing/or, even, mixed casing...and grep will find it, anyway)

+-n, means show which line number(s) inside of the file that word has been found.

+**NOTE**: It is also possible to combine flags together as: -in (both ignore case/and, show line numbers)